RicardoSysTest/KanbanBoard/04_Building_Dynamic_Webpages.md

 ```

 Okay, now we can start our class-based view.
 Let's go to create a class.
 So let's call it NotesListView that inherits from ListView.
 And we need to add here which model we're listing objects from.
 So let's add here Model = Notes.
 Okay.
 And because our template is expecting to receive a list called Notes, we should also add here that the context object name is different from the default.
 The default is objects, but we call it notes.
+That's it, that's our whole endpoint.
 ```py
 from django.shortcuts import render from django.http import Http404